input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   participants sending their `MCToken` to a distinguished address that contains the sidechain recipient, call such an address a *lock box address*, which *locks* the participant's `MCToken`s.
-  Thus, for sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe transactions which lock `MCToken`s at a lock box address and mint the corresponding amount to the sidechain recipient.
+  Thus, for a sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe transactions which lock `MCToken`s at a lock box address and mint the corresponding amount to the sidechain recipient.

 - Transfers of `MCToken` from *sidechain* to *mainchain* amounts to (again) creating a Merkle root of such transactions which are posted to the mainchain